davisj95/YTAnalytics/README.md

 ## Overview

 YTAnalytics is an R package designed to simplify data collection using the YouTube Analytics API.
 You can use this to get channel, playlist, and video data for your YouTube channel - just like what is found in YouTube Studio.
-Helpful data includes: \* Video/Playlist/Channel Statistics \* Daily/Monthly Views \* Location Data (Country/City) \* Demographics (Age/Gender) \* Devices \* Traffic Sources \* Sharing Services \* etc. etc.
+Helpful data includes:

+-   Video/Playlist/Channel Statistics
+-   Daily/Monthly Views
+-   Location Data (Country/City)
+-   Demographics (Age/Gender)
+-   Devices
+-   Traffic Sources
+-   Sharing Services

 ## Details